astlouys/Pico-RGB-Matrix/README.md

 1)	Add support for NTP (“Network Time Protocol”) to periodically resynchronize the RGB Matrix with an Internet time reference source if user installed a PicoW.
 2)	Handling of the RGB Matrix framebuffer ported from 8-bits to 64-bits for easier, faster and optimized support.
 3)	Add horizontal scrolling feature for text on the LED display.
 4)	Provide customizable “auto-scroll” option to scroll information on RGB Matrix at adjustable time intervals.
 Information to be scrolled can be selected by user among a predefined choice (see details the User Guide).
-Five (5) independant auto-scrolls are available.
+Five (5) independent auto-scrolls are available.
 5)	Rename many variables and function names so that they are more representative.
 6)	Keep only the Raspberry Pi Pico (or PicoW) source code (discard EPS32 microcontroller support).
 7)	Discard Chinese language support.